holzschu/llvm/README.txt

 - Later, we might do the JIT branch.
 The interest is limited, though.

 Also: apparently, Driver is not deleted when clang exits.
    Doesn't break down things, but not reinitialized. llvm::sys::fs::getMainExecutable(Argv0, P)

-Done, but now we get:
-clang: error: unable to execute command: Executable "clang" doesn't exist!

 LLVM iOS version wish list: